 - Occupational downgrading or career stalling after motherhood is eliminated

 - Women have the opportunity and confidence to go for development and career progression, on a par with male colleagues

-- Recruitment is free from gender bias – in appointment, starting salary and promotion
+- Recruitment is free from sex bias – in appointment, starting salary and promotion

 We are committed to having a diverse and inclusive workplace that gives equal opportunities to all employees irrespective of gender.